amrta-coder/FME-2021/README.md

 ## Related publications

-The following papers are also related with this work:
+The following papers are also related to this work:

 [Deep Learning Pipeline for Spotting Macro- and Micro-expressions in Long Video Sequences Based on Action Units and Optical Flow](https://www.sciencedirect.com/science/article/abs/pii/S0167865522003683)
 ```BibTeX